madelson/Forelle/Notes/Notes.md

 - Packrat parsing doesn't actually solve everything: it breaks on stuff like the palindrome grammar that PEGs can handle with backtracking
 - Can we create a "GPEG" parser which works using a GSS like GLL but is simpler in not handling left recursion and resolving conflicts via rule precedence? => need to think more about this.
 	- Our GSS heads will be marked rules and each will have a list of tails.
 If we keep everything sorted, then the process of merging heads should be very fast and can be done incrementally.
 I think that all heads should be at the same input position

+IDEAS 2/29/2019
+- Roslyn error handling has some special cases where it can both skip and insert for similar tokens.
+E. g. if it sees "}" when it expected ")" it skips "}" and inserts ")" in one go